juliasilge/tidytext/README.md

   mutate(chapter = cumsum(str_detect(text, regex("^chapter [\\divxlc]",
                                                  ignore_case = TRUE)))) %>%
   ungroup()
-#> Error in eval(expr, envir, enclos): object 'originalbooks' not found
 ```

 Now we can use our new function for unnest and tokenizing.
 We can use the `tokenizers` package if installed, or else stick with `str_split`.
 The default tokenizing is for words, but other options include characters, sentences, lines, paragraphs, and a regex pattern.
 By default, `unnest_tokens` drops the original text.